 Maple leaf candy is a classic, authentic candy made with just two ingredients: maple syrup and butter.
 It doesn't get much simpler—or sweeter—than this.
 Maple syrup is boiled, mixed with just a bit of butter, and then molded into beautiful leaf-shaped candies.
 This candy is a classic in New England and Canada, and for good reason—it is the essence of the pure taste of maple syrup!

 Because it depends so heavily on maple syrup for both structure and flavor, it is vital that you use real maple syrup to make these maple leaf candies.
-Using “maple-flavored” pancake or table syrup won’t work.I prefer to strong taste of Grade B Maple Syrup, but Grade A is also fine to use.
+Using “maple-flavored” pancake or table syrup won’t work.
+The recipe may be best with the strong taste of Grade B Maple Syrup, but Grade A is also fine to use.

 - 2 cups maple syrup (real, not imitation)

-- 1 Tbsp. butter
+- 1 tablespoon butter

+- Pour the syrup into a medium, heavy-bottomed saucepan, place it over medium heat, and bring it to a boil.
 The syrup will bubble up quite a bit, so make sure that you have a saucepan large enough so that it will not easily boil over the top.

-3. Insert a candy thermometer and add the butter to the syrup, stirring until the butter is fully melted and incorporated.
+- Insert a candy thermometer and add the butter to the syrup, stirring until the butter is fully melted and incorporated.

-6. Working quickly, spoon the candy into the candy molds and smooth the tops with a small offset spatula.
+- Working quickly, spoon the candy into the candy molds and smooth the tops with a small offset spatula.